13 15 15Call

 To find out more about how much you can claim, you can call 13 15 15 and speak to a specialist personal injury lawyer.
 There’s no cost for this service.

-Chris’s solicitor investigated the accident and after interviewing several staff members, discovered there were three official staff complaints made about the pothole to management prior to Chris’s accident, but management failed to take any action to eliminate the hazard.
+Chris’s solicitor investigated the accident and after interviewing several staff members, discovered there were three official staff complaints made about the pothole to management before Chris’s accident, but management failed to take any action to eliminate the hazard.
 Considering this evidence, Chris’s solicitor sued his employer for damages.

 The matter went to mediation where Chris’s solicitor settled with the employer’s insurer, and including his permanent impairment payment, Chris was awarded a total lump sum payment for his shoulder injury of $572,000.